avisekregmi/ADS-GitHub/Module 5 - Consolidations/README.md

 # Module 5 - Consolidations

-# Session Overview

-In this session, I will be randomly assigned to a course colleague.
+In this module, I will be randomly assigned to a course colleague.
 Your colleague will discuss her/his notebook(s) from the Module 3 project with me.
 Following that, she/he will present her/his idea for a final CAS project.
 Next our roles will be switched.

 ## Article Discussion